Eitrum/Slavic-Game-Jam-2019/README.md

 Leo Toivio
 Sebastian Broström

 Team motto - Everything is awesome!
+Everything is cool when you're part of our team!